alavifazel/Articles/8_Existence_and_uniqueness_of_second_order_linear_ODEs/8_Existence_and_uniqueness_of_second_order_linear_ODEs.md

 For both right-hand-sides.

-At this point, we can construct Picard iterations for each of the equations independently.
+At this point, we may construct Picard iterations for each equation independently.
 Therefore, this system of first-order equations has a unique solution for $x$ in the interval $[a, b]$.

 **Ex.** Solve the following IVP using Picard iteration: